jabyrd3/winnow/readme.md

 check &lt;tag&gt; - downloads the target repository, obfuscates any files you want hidden from the end user, runs the users code, and fires a simple equality test (for now), against 2 objects to test if the testee solved the problem.

-clean:tmp - util command removes the tmp directory in case something breaks.
+clean:tmp - removes the tmp directory in case something breaks.
+If you ever need to use this please file an issue

+clean:repos - deletes all winnow repos from your github account.

-clean:db - clears entire testee db. this is none recoverable.
+clean:db - clears entire testee db. this is non-recoverable.

 # Todo
 - add more complicated testing capabilites.